lenscas/card_game/server/README.md

 3. run `sqlx migrate run` to update the database to the new schema

+4. run `cargo run --bin teal_generator > ./lua/types/Rust.d.tl` and save the output in `

-4. run `cd lua && lua compiler.lua` to update the cards.
+5. run `tl run lua/compiler.lua` to update the cards.

 ## Tips:
+`cargo run --bin teal_generator > ./lua/types/Rust.d.tl` will update the types of the methods that rust exposes to teal.

 There are 2 scripts that make use of `cargo-watch` to automatically recompile things when changes are made. cargo-watch can be installed with `cargo install cargo-watch`

 the scripts are